 Just because Apple doesn’t want us to install doesn’t mean it’s not possible.
 Thanks to virtualization apps like VMware which let us run entire system inside your Windows without actually buying one or rebooting every time you run, like Dual-booting.
 With VMware, the installation process is pretty straightforward.
 If you’re familiar with or have used before, there’s nothing much to worry about.
-Simply, download & install the app, and you’re ready to go.
-This way, you can create a virtual machine (VM) and run the operating system once you install.
+Simply, download the Mojave Image and also download VMware and install it and you’re ready to go.
+This way, you can create a virtual machine (VM) and run Mojave once you have installed.
+With that, you can enjoy installing and exploring Mac apps like Xcode.

 Whenever Apple develops new software or updates, Apple restricts them to older Apple devices which are called incompatible devices.
 This has been from years for Macs and this time they did it as usual.
-But in case of installation on Windows PC there’s no sentence, means whether you’re using an old or new PC with any version and edition of Windows you have, you can download and install macOS Mojave on your Windows PC.
+But in case of installation on Windows PC there’s no sentence, means whether you’re using an old or new PC with any version and edition of Windows you have, you can download and install macOS Mojave on VMware on your Windows PC.
 After all, if you’ve questions out of this, you’ll be answered with the installation, if not, there’s a huge comment form for you.
+Let’s move to install macOS Mojave on VMware on Windows PC.

 What you’ll need